Luoji-zju/Agents4PLC_release/readme.md

 prompts/ contain specified prompts for each agent, including agent prompt engineering ways mentioned in our paper to enhance ability of agents.

 LangChain/, MetaGPT/, LLM4PLC_reproduce/ or other folders corresponding to a certain multi agent framework's contain the implementation of the framework.
-You are free to create one for your own task, as long as the output satisfy the verification standards.
+You are free to create one for your own task, as long as the output satisfy the verification standards. (not available)

 Notice: you should adjust content in config otherwise our framework could not work!